EPA and Port Everglades Partnership: Emission Inventories and Reduction Strategies

 - The Port Everglades 2015 Baseline Air Emissions Inventory.

-- Emission reduction scenarios and inventories for the Port Everglades jurisdictional boundary for future analysis years.
+- Emission reduction scenarios and inventories for the Port Everglades boundary for future analysis years.

-- Separate emissions estimates for certain mobile source corridors outside the Port Everglades jurisdictional boundary.
+- Separate emissions estimates for certain mobile source corridors outside the Port Everglades boundary.

 - Documentation of methods, lessons learned, and practical examples that can inform other ports, related agencies, and stakeholders.